tedwillmills/computational_tools/README.md

 - NASA data analysis using open datasets
 - any other tasks relevant to engineering and the aerospace industry

 I am currently working on an RC plane project outside of my degree, so I am hoping to incorporate Python into its design and improvements.
 With than in mind, this may become a large source of potential Python scripts in the future.
-For example, optimisation of variables like L/D and a simple deskop GUI to visualise its perfomance are avenues that I would like to explore.
+As examples, I would like to explore methods for optimisation of variables like L/D, and a simple deskop GUI to visualise the plane's perfomance.